LOCAL GOVERNMENT CODE

 Acts 1987, 70th Leg., ch.
 149, Sec.
 1, eff.
 Sept.
 1, 1987.

-(b) Following a public hearing by the governing body of the local government, a housing finance corporation may issue bonds to finance a multifamily residential development to be owned by the housing finance corporation in accordance with Section 394.004 if the housing finance corporation receives approval of the governing body of the local government.
+(b) Following a public hearing by the governing body of the applicable local government, a housing finance corporation may, subject to the geographic limitations of Section 394.037(a-1), issue bonds to finance a multifamily residential development to be owned by the housing finance corporation in accordance with Section 394.004 if the housing finance corporation receives approval of the governing body of the local government.

 Added by Acts 2001, 77th Leg., ch.
 1493, Sec.
 3, eff.
 Aug.
 31, 2002.